iterative/dvc.org/content/blogs/2025-10-31-jupyter-notebook-to-dvc-pipeline.md

 So if the `train_lora` stage is dependent on the processed images, we can ensure that the stage only triggers once there are new images in the processed directory.
-Additionally if we make a change in the `train_lora` stage, none of the previous stages that were not changed will need to be run with DVC, saving you development time.
+Additionally, if we make a change in the `train_lora` stage, none of the previous stages that were not changed will need to be run with DVC, saving you development time.